Razat94/learngit/README.md

 ### To remove a file in Git:
 ` $ git rm [file] `
 > Remember: use this command to remove files from both the staging area and the working directory.
+It also stages the deletion for you.

+> Use ` git rm --cached [file] ` to remove the file from version control but the command preserves the file locally.

 > In order to remove a file with this command, it must first be under git version control.
-> Files that have not been added yet (Untracked files) or are ignored (using .gitignore or .git/info/exclude files) will nnot be added.
+> Files that have not been added yet (Untracked files) or are ignored (using .gitignore or .git/info/exclude files) will not be added.

 ### To rename a file in Git: